larryhastings/correlate/README.md

 algorithm.
-If it encounters a run of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it chooses each of those matchess in turn.
+If it encounters a run of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it chooses each of those matches in turn.
 It computes the score from each of these recursive experiments and keeps the one with the highest score.

-(If two or more experiments have the same score, it keeps the first one it encountered with that score--but, since the input to the match boiler is a list, sorted with highest scores to the end, technically it's the *last* entry in the list that produced the high-scoring experiment.)
+(If two or more experiments have the same score, it keeps the first one it encountered with that score--but, since the input to the "match boiler" is a list, sorted with highest scores to the end, technically it's the *last* entry in the list that produced the high-scoring experiment.)

 With the "match boiler" in place, **correlate** seems to produce optimal results even in these rare ambigous situations.